decusInLabore/singularityInstance/README.md

 ```

-# Starting the Singularity Image with Access to the Institute's File System
+# Starting the Singularity Image on the Institute's File System

 Set up Ubuntu singularity Instance on a Mac.
 This can be done in a similary fashion on a LINUX or Windows system.